Eight iwi are tangata whenua in Te Tau Ihu:

 A statutory acknowledgment is legal recognition of the particular cultural, spiritual, historical and traditional association of an iwi with an identified statutory area.

-The Māori population has increased steadily in the last ten years.
-As at the 2013 Census there were 3,438 Māori in the Tasman District - a 12% increase since 2006.
+The Māori population has increased steadily in recent years.
+As at the 2018 Census there were 4,572 Māori in the Tasman District - a 33% increase since 2013.

-The role also enhances Council’s understanding of iwi and Māori priorities and supports the Council’s Community Outcome of “our community understands regional history, heritage and culture”.
+This role also enhances Council’s understanding of iwi and Māori priorities and supports the Council’s Community Outcome of “our communities have opportunities to celebrate and explore their heritage, identity and creativity”.

 This statement outlines the steps we intend to take to foster Māori capacity to contribute to our decision-making processes during the current Long Term Plan.